top of page

 Q: How is this different from the Law of Attraction?

-They both are one in the same.
+They are essentially the same.

 Q: How can emotional regulation help with assumption?

-When you regulate emotions, you make the choice to hold a new identity even when the old one is challenged, this stabilizes the assumption long enough for change to take root.
+When you regulate emotions, you make the choice to hold a new identity even when the old one is challenged.
+This stabilizes the assumption long enough for change to take root.

 Q: Can you apply this without being “spiritual”?

-Yes, 100&.
-You can see it as cognitive-emotional conditioning - training your nervous system to align with a new story of who you are.
+Yes, 100%.
+You can see it as cognitive-emotional conditioning—training your nervous system to align with a new story of who you are.

 Comments